lab-cosmo/torch-spex/spex/radial/README.md

 These expansions are based on the solutions of the Laplace equation on the sphere, with or without some additional smoothness constraints.
 They are built with a varying basis size per degree in mind, reducing the number of basis functions for higher spherical harmonics degrees.
 These bases are splined for efficiency.

 - `LaplacianEigenstates`: Eigenfunctions of the Laplace equation on the sphere.
+- `PhysicalBasis`: Eigenfunctions of an exponentially scaled Laplace operator on the sphere.
 - ...

 ### "Simple" expansions